prashantbhate/til/structural-search.md

 # Problem

-I wanted to search for all `@Autowired` fields of type that implemented `java.rmi.Remote` in the current project/repo.
+I wanted to search for all fields of type that implemented `java.rmi.Remote` in the current project/repo.

 # Background